-Coordinators: Part of the module Y. Matz es: Intellectual Property Law (p.
-10 9)[IW4JURA4] ECTS Credits Hours per week 2/0 Term Winter / Summer Term Instruction language de Learning Control Examinations Conditions None.
+Coordinators: Part of the module Y. Matz s: Intellectual I Property Law (p.
+10 7)[IW4JURA4]

+ECTS Credits Hours per week 2/0 Term Winter / Summer Term Instruction language de

+Learning Control / Examinations

+Conditions Examinations

+None.

 It is the aim of this course to provide students with knowledge in the area of trademark rights in the national as well as the European and International context.
 The course deals with the structure of trademark rights, especially with the procedures of registration and the claims, that result from the infringements of trademark rights, as well as with the right of other marks in the MarkenG.